 In the future

-Lancashire County Council are looking for markets for other plastics but the markets need to be local and secure with enough capacity to recycle the plastics from across the County not just our district.
+Lancashire County Council is looking for markets for other plastics but the markets need to be local and secure with enough capacity to recycle the plastics from across the county - not just our district.

 What else can I do with my plastic?